 Occupying a prime vantage point in the heart of Tokyo's dynamic bay area, the InterContinental Tokyo Bay combines urban convenience with expansive panoramas of one of the world's greatest cities in the world.

-If you are feeling adventurous and want a unique Japanese experience you should go to Tsukiji Shijo, one of the biggest and most famous fish market in all of Japan.
-The main attraction is watching the Maguro (tuna) auction, where huge tuna are unloaded from the docks and laid out for bidding.
-But be warned, the auction begins around 5 am.
-If you don't fancy an early start, go straight to Uogashi-Yokocho, a nearby street lined with lots of small fish restaurants for the freshest breakfast sushi imaginable.
-Yamato Sushi is one I'd recommend in particular.
-After breakfast, visit the feudal Hamarikyu Gardens, surrounded by a moat of sea water from Tokyo Bay.
-Try a cup of macha (traditional Green tea) at the tea house located in the middle of a tidal pond.
+Why don’t you experience Japanese unique event at Tsukiji Market which is the biggest and most famous fish market in the world.
+You should not miss Tuna Auction, where huge tuna are unloaded from docks and laid out bidding.
+But be warned, the auction begins from 5 am.
+If you don’t feel like early morning, go straight to Uogashi-Yokocho, a nearby street lined with lots of small fish restaurant for the freshest breakfast sushi imaginable.
+Daiwa Sushi is one I would recommend in particular.
+After fabulous breakfast, visit the Hama-Rikyu Gardens.
+It is surrounded by a moat of sea water from Tokyo Bay.
+Let’s try cup of Maccha Green Tea at the Nakashima tea house located in the middle of a tidal pond.

-From Hamarikyu Garden you can take a Sumida River boat ride to Hinode pier and then Asakusa, an excellent place to get a feel of what traditional Japan was like.
-If you are fortunate enough to be visiting in the Spring you will be treated to a stunning view of cherry blossom along the way.
-Once there, I suggest you take a tour with a Jinrikisha, a small, two-wheeled rickshaw pulled by one person.
-The main draw in Asakura is the five-storied Pagoda and the Asakusa Kannon Temple (also known as the Sensoji temple), the oldest Buddhist temple in Tokyo.
-You can buy traditional goods, such as a Kimono, in the Nakamise shopping arcade located in the temple.
-For lunch, try Gyunabe(Sukiyaki) at Yonekyu.
+From Hama-Rikyu Gardens, you can take a Sumida River Boat for Asakusa where is an excellent place to get a feel of what traditional Japan, was like.
+If you are fortune enough to be visiting in the Spring, you will be treated to a stunning view of cherry blossom along the way.
+Once there, I suggest you taking a tour with a Jinrikisha which is a small, two wheeled rickshaw pulled by one person.
+The main draw in Asakusa is the oldest Buddhist temple in Tokyo, Sensoji Temple.
+From the entrance of Sensoji Temple, Kaminari-mon Gate to Main Hall, there is a shopping street that you can buy some traditional goods, such as Kimono and folding fan.
+For lunch, try rice bowl covered with Japanese yam at Asakusa Mugitoro.
+Also the new symbol tower appeared in Asakusa called "Tokyo Sky Tree".
+Definitely reccomend to visit.

 You will have to pay a cover charge at most bars.